-As the epidemic outbreaks of novel respiratory tract infectious diseases SARS, MERS and the ongoing pandemic of COVID-19 have shown, the development of accurate diagnostic tests play an important role in outbreak management1 2.
+As the epidemic outbreaks of novel respiratory tract infectious diseases SARS, MERS and the ongoing pandemic of the novel coronavirus-2019 COVID-19 have shown, the development of accurate diagnostic tests play an important role in outbreak management1 2.
 Whilst serological tests are cheap and practical to use, providing rapid point-of-care tools for screening and diagnosis, they require further confirmatory tests.
-In addition, there is a lag period 5 to 14 days for virus-specific IgM antibodies to appear after infection.
-Thus, molecular based assays targeting the viral genome are more specific and relevant for detecting new pathogens rapidly.
-The unprecedented pace with which the scientific communities have responded to, and collaborated together on, the novel coronavirus-2019 (COVID-19) pandemic3 is reflected by the rapid development, roll out of ‘laboratory developed tests’ (LDTs) and subsequently commercial diagnostic solutions applying molecular assays which identify the presence of SARS-CoV-2 RNA 4 5.
-Without them it is difficult to envisage how the world could have responded as quickly to detect and manage patients and identify clinical and epidemiological aspects of the COVID-19 pandemic.
+In addition, there is a lag period of 5 to 14 days for virus-specific IgM antibodies to appear after infection.
+By comparison, molecular based assays targeting the viral genome are more specific and as such more relevant for rapid detection of new pathogens.
+SARS-CoV-2 is an RNA virus and so most molecular assays are based on reverse transcriptase quantitative PCR (RT-qPCR), although alternative amplification chemistries are also being used.
+The unprecedented pace with which the scientific community has responded to, and collaborated together on, COVID-19 pandemic3 is reflected by the rapid development, roll out of in-house laboratory developed tests and subsequently high throughput commercial diagnostic solutions 4 5.
+Without bespoke in-house laboratory solutions it is difficult to envisage how the world could have responded so quickly to detect and manage patients and begin to identify clinical and epidemiological characteristics of the COVID-19 pandemic.

-Molecular PCR based LDTs play a fundamental role in identification of new diseases which are not catered for by available commercial diagnostic platforms used in points of healthcare.
-They also serve as a reference for confirmation of results from other assays and as backup where commercial tests are disrupted due to operational reasons or become unaffordable, especially in low resource settings.
-Another advantage of applying PCR as an LDT is that it provides the ability to design, validate and roll out, at very short notice, assays targeting any sequence of interest.
-Hence, the crucial role PCR tests are currently playing in identifying SARS-CoV-2 infected patients.
-However, some key questions remain on the accuracy and usefulness of these diagnostic tests at a global scale for identifying and confirming new cases, guiding clinical management, infection control, disease surveillance and patient discharge and follow up.
-LDTs differ from commercially available tests because they are often applied using ‘research use only’ reagents without the quality assurance required for the mass production and use of commercial assays.
-Thus, ensuring optimal diagnostic performance and traceability, to account for discrepant results between laboratories, is more challenging with LDTs.
+Rapidly developed in-house PCR based assays play a fundamental role in identification of new diseases which are not catered for by available commercial diagnostic platforms that currently underpin health service laboratories.
+They also serve as a reference for confirmation of results from other assays and as a backup where supply of commercial tests is disrupted, for example the reagent shortages reported for the current platforms for SARS-CoV-2 detection.
+Furthermore, pricing structures for commercial platforms may render them unaffordable in low resource settings.
+PCR provides the ability to design, validate and roll out assays targeting any sequence of interest at very short notice.
+For these reasons, PCR tests are currently playing a crucial role in identifying SARS-CoV-2 infected patients.
+However, some key questions remain on the accuracy of these diagnostic tests for identifying and confirming new cases, guiding clinical management, infection control, disease surveillance, patient discharge and follow up.
+In-house assays differ from commercially available tests because they are often applied using ‘research use only’ reagents without the quality assurance required for the mass production and use of commercial assays.
+Thus, ensuring optimal diagnostic performance and traceability, to account for discrepant results between laboratories, is more challenging for the in-house setting.

-A range of COVID-19 qPCR-based LDTs are currently being used on a global scale, by multiple laboratories, of varying quality and expertise.
-The WHO highlights seven different assay panels6 and selection is complicated by the availability of an increasing number (currently over 500) commercial tests which are being marketed7.
-Whilst the pace of test adoption reflects the urgent global response to the COVID-19 pandemic, it is crucial that accurate assessment of diagnostic performance of the increasing number of assays is monitored.
-The importance of quality systems for diagnostics cannot be overstated, since the systems required (such as reference materials) to ensure test quality are challenging to implement on a timeline comparable to the PCRs they need to support, and thus will lag behind.
+A range of COVID-19 molecular assays are currently being used on a globally, by multiple laboratories, of varying quality and expertise.
+Fundamental to RT-qPCR is the selection of primers and molecular probes, the combination of which are referred to as panels, and these make the major contribution to the assay characteristics.
+The WHO highlights seven different assay panels6 and selection of a test is complicated by the availability of an increasing number (currently over 500) commercial tests which are being marketed7.
+Whilst the pace of test adoption reflects the urgent global response to the COVID-19 pandemic, it is crucial that accurate assessment of diagnostic performance of each assay is monitored.
+The importance of quality systems for diagnostics cannot be overstated, since the systems required (such as reference materials) to ensure test quality are challenging to implement on a timeline comparable to the assays they need to support, and thus are lagging behind.